-Course Code PH 610 Title of the Course Quantum Mechanics Credit Structure L-T-P-Credits 2-1-0-3 Name of the Concerned Discipline Physics Pre-requisite, if any An undergraduate course in Quantum Mechanics is preferred, though not necessary.
-Scope of the Course To impart a systematic exposition of basic concepts, techniques and methods in quantum mechanics to the graduate students so that they can confidently apply them in various fields of study and research.
-Course Syllabus Fundamental Concepts : The Stern-Gerlach experiment, Kets bras and operators, Base kets and matrix representations, Measurements, observables and the uncertainty relations, change of basis, position , momentum and translation, wave functions in position and momentum space Quantum dynamics : Time evolution and the Schrodinger equation, The Schrodinger versus the Heisenberg picture, Simple harmonic oscillator, Schrodinger's wave equation Theory of angular momentum : Rotation and angular momentum commutation relations, spin 1⁄2 systems and finite rotations, SO(3), SU(2) and Euler rotations, Density operators and pure vs mixed ensembles, Eigenvalues and eigenstates of angular momentum, Orbital angular momentum, addition of angular momenta, Tensor operators Approximation methods : Time independent perturbation theory (Non degenerate case), Time-independent perturbation theory (The dependent case), hydrogen like atoms (Fine structure and Zeeman effect), Variational methods, Time dependent potentials (The interaction picture), Time dependent perturbation theory: The Lippman-Schwinger equation, Optical theorem.
-Born approximation, Free particle states (Plane waves vs spherical waves), Textbook method of partial waves.
-1. J.J.
+1. Course Code PH 610 2.
+Title of the Course Quantum Mechanics 3.
+Credit Structure L-T-P-Credits 2-1-0-3 4.
+Name of the Concerned Discipline Physics 5.
+Pre-requisite, if any An undergraduate course in Quantum Mechanics is preferred, though not necessary.
+6. Scope of the Course To impart a systematic exposition of basic concepts, techniques and methods in quantum mechanics to the graduate students so that they can confidently apply them in various fields of study and research.
+7. Course Syllabus Fundamental Concepts : The Stern-Gerlach experiment, Kets bras and operators, Base kets and matrix representations, Measurements, observables and the uncertainty relations, change of basis, position , momentum and translation, wave functions in position and momentum space Quantum dynamics : Time evolution and the Schrodinger equation, The Schrodinger versus the Heisenberg picture, Simple harmonic oscillator, Schrodinger's wave equation Theory of angular momentum : Rotation and angular momentum commutation relations, spin 1⁄2 systems and finite rotations, SO(3), SU(2) and Euler rotations, Density operators and pure vs mixed ensembles, Eigenvalues and eigenstates of angular momentum, Orbital angular momentum, addition of angular momenta, Tensor operators Approximation methods : Time independent perturbation theory (Non degenerate case), Time-independent perturbation theory (The dependent case), hydrogen like atoms (Fine structure and Zeeman effect), Variational methods, Time dependent potentials (The interaction picture), Time dependent perturbation theory.
+The Lippman-Schwinger equation, Optical theorem.
+Born approximation, Free particle states (Plane waves vs spherical waves), method of partial waves.
+8. Textbook method of partial waves.
+J.J.
 Sakurai , Modern quantum mechanics .
-2. "Quantum mechanics" by E. Merzbacher, 3rd edition.
-3. "Quantum mechanics" by A. Messiah.
-4. "Quantum mechanics", Course of theoretical physics, Vol. 3, 3rd edition by L. Landau and L. Liftshitz.
-5. "A Modern Approach to Quantum Mechanics" by J. Townsend.
-6. "Quantum Mechanics" (Feynman lectures of physics vol. 3) by R. Feynman.
-7. "Quantum mechanics" by Schiff.
-8. "Lectures on Quantum Mechanics" by G Baym.
-9. "Quantum Mechanics" by C. Cohen-Tannoudji, B. Diu, F. Laloë.
-10. "Quantum mechanics" by A. S. Davydov.
-Title of the Course Credit Structure Name of the Concerned Discipline Pre-requisite, if any Scope of the Course Course Syllabus
+"Quantum mechanics" by E. Merzbacher, 3rd edition.
+"Quantum mechanics" by A. Messiah.
+"Quantum mechanics", Course of theoretical physics, Vol. 3, 3rd edition by L. Landau and L. Liftshitz.
+"A Modern Approach to Quantum Mechanics" by J. Townsend.
+"Quantum Mechanics" (Feynman lectures of physics vol. 3) by R. Feynman.
+"Quantum mechanics" by Schiff.
+"Lectures on Quantum Mechanics" by G Baym.
+"Quantum Mechanics" by C. Cohen-Tannoudji, B. Diu, F. Laloë.
+"Quantum mechanics" by A. S. Davydov.
+"Principles of Quantum Mechanics" by R. Shankar